allegheny-college-sandbox/cmpsc-100-jan-2021-week-0/day-0/platforms/0_week-0-worksheet-ssh-keys.md

-# Week 0, Worksheet 0: Securing your GitHub account
+# Worksheet 0.0.0: Securing your GitHub account

 In this activity, we'll secure your GitHub account using an SSH key.